Can Riverside Seniors Refinance a Reverse Mortgage Into HomeSafe in 2026?

 George Kfoury (NMLS# 365129) has been licensed in the mortgage industry since 2003 and serves California seniors through Reverse Mortgage California.

-He helps homeowners statewide, including Riverside and nearby communities, understand reverse mortgage and retirement mortgage options in plain language.
+He helps homeowners compare reverse mortgage questions with current program rules, required counseling, and property-specific details.
 Learn more about George Kfoury, view the Los Angeles Google Business Profile, or call (909) 642-8258.